 - There is a needed focus on first grade in early literacy to align with Kindergarten in order to meet our Rb3 goal.

 - A strategic and systemic plan is needed for three of our schools to move from a reported grade of "D" to a higher grade.

 - Access and opportunity for all TCS students to participate in rigorous academic courses.

-Daria is quick to point out that TCS has been innovative in its approach to solve the challenge: there are no shortcuts to the hardwork that lie ahead.
+Daria is quick to point out that TCS has been innovative in its approach to solving the challenge: there are no shortcuts to the hard work that lies ahead.